singingwolfboy/netlify-home/_posts/2015-10-28-a-step-by-step-guide-jekyll-30-on-netlify.md

 git push -u origin master
 ```

-Now that your assets are up and running on GitHub, let's connect them to netlify.
+Now that your assets are up and running on GitHub, let's connect them to Netlify.

 <a id="netlifystart"></a>

-## **Connecting to netlify**
+## **Connecting to Netlify**

 ### Step 1: Add Your New Site